Issue Cycle Time: The Key to Engineering Operations

 3 Phases of Issue Cycle Time

 The development process is a journey that can be summed up in three phases.
+By analyzing each phase, teams can gain valuable cycle time insights that help identify bottlenecks and optimize their workflow.
+Teams should regularly analyze phase durations to identify opportunities to optimize processes and maintain engineering efficiency.
 Let’s break these phases down:

 Phase 1: Ticket Creation to Work Start